kazirahiv/TinyHTTPServer/README.md

 > A JSON based HTTP server, Built with TCP/IP Sockets in Java.

 So the general idea for this was mimmicking our traditional http transactions by implementing a web server using TCP/IP sockets.
 There will be our TinyHTTPServer project which will handle our request which is basically a JSON payload, And we will make request through another project which is Client, that will help by sending predefined commands for traditional http methods ex: GET/POST/PUT/DELETE and the command will generate a Json payload to request our server.
+It also handles concurrent requests using threads.

 ## Usage